About our Logs

-Our barn stored seasoned logs are all well seasoned before processing starts.
-Once seasoned they are cut up into approximately 10” lengths, piled up and stored in a very large barn to dry further, they then get bagged into bulk bags and delivered straight to the customer.
+Our seasoned logs are all well seasoned before processing starts.
+Once seasoned they are cut up into approximately 10” lengths, piled up and stored to dry further, they then get bagged into bulk bags and delivered straight to the customer.

-Our small nets of logs are handled in a slightly different way.
-They are still cut to the same size but instead of staying in the same barn with the other logs we store them in a large greenhouse which over the summer reaches very hot temperatures resulting in our logs being extremely dry.
+Our small nets of logs are stored in a large greenhouse which over the summer reaches very hot temperatures resulting in our logs being extremely dry.

 Oak logs are generally thought to be the best logs to burn.
 The wood is very dense and the results are that it burns very hot and for long periods of time, even after it has broken down the embers of the wood will still give out a lot of heat.
 Always make sure when buying Oak logs that they are well seasoned.